Rahul-Singh-59/Music_Store_SQL_Project/README.md

 SQL project to analyze online music store data

-I learned how to create queries on SQL using SQL functions,joins, etc. for data analysis.
+I learned how to create queries on SQL using SQL functions, joins, etc. for data analysis.

 Tools used :  Postgre SQL  ,  PgAdmin4